-Nzuwah declared that their demands were "ridiculous and unacceptable.
+Nzuwah declared that their demands were "ridiculous and unacceptable".
 He added that the doctors were being contemptuous of parliament, which promulgated the labour laws, and President Mugabe who enacted them.

-Despite the order of the labour tribunal the doctors vowed not to return to work until they had a written undertaking from government to deal with their demands.
+Despite the labour tribunal order, doctors vowed not to return to work until they had a written undertaking from the government to deal with their demands.

 Military doctors and consultant medical staff brought in from Cuba and the Democratic Republic of Congo have treated serious and emergency cases at hospitals affected by the strike.
-Nurses, who went on strike days after the doctors, have since returned to work after government promised to address their grievances.
+Nurses, who went on strike days after the doctors, have since returned to work, after the government promised to address their grievances.